Shuhei-YOSHIDA/orbslam2_ros/README.md

 You can try mono-camera SLAM of this package by using a launch file;`freiburg1_xyz.launch`.
 * Download rosbag of TUM dataset 'fr1/xyz' from [here](https://vision.in.tum.de/data/datasets/rgbd-dataset/download#)
 * Fix `vocaburaly_file_path` and `setting_file_path` in `params/param_freiburg1_xyz_example.yaml`
 * Migrate rosbag file.
-(Rosbag for fr1/xyz may be too old to use in your environment)
+(The contents of rosbag for fr1/xyz may be too old to use in your environment)
 * `rosbag play --clock --pause rgbd_dataset_freiburg1_xyz.bag #Use bag file which is migrated`

 ### Migration of rosbag file